seanox/aspect-js/manual/en/mvc.md

 ## Virtual Paths

-Virtual paths are used for navigation and control of face flow.
+Virtual paths are used for navigation and control of face-flow.
+The target can be a face, a facet or a function.
 For SPAs (Single-Page-Applications) the anchor part of the URL is used for the paths.